oscarnylander/oscarnylander.github.io/_posts/2019-06-09-wasting-perhaps-too-much-time-on-optimizing-assets-in-jekyll.md

 And all of a sudden, there was no longer any white space in the inlined CSS.
 Marvelous!

 ## The Payoff

+As I did not perform proper measurements of the size right before and right after enabling all the fixes, it's not entirely straight forward to say how much impact these steps actually had on the final result, or if it would have mattered at all post-gzipping, which Github Pages does enable by default.
+However, I did test the page in Lighthouse in the Chrome Dev Tools, and can proudly say that my page has 100 in all categories (except for PWA which I don't necessarily care about).
+Nice!